-If you don’t agree with the collection or feel its reporting is unfair, you can dispute it.
+If you don’t agree with the collection or feel its reporting is inaccurate, you can dispute it.
 Again, do this in writing.
 This time you’ll write to the credit bureau reporting the debt (TransUnion, Experian, or Equifax).

 Include as much proof as possible as to why you think the debt is inaccurate or unfair so the credit bureau can fairly assess the situation and decide how to proceed.

-Remember, they bought the debt for pennies on the dollar, so there is room for negotiation.
+Remember, they may have bought the debt for pennies on the dollar, so there is room for negotiation.
 They’ll try to make you pay the full amount, but if you can’t afford it, negotiate a settlement.

 4. Get help if you need it